michaelsoriano/sp-bootstrap-list-viewer/README.md

 * jquery.min.js
 * jquery.SPServices-2014.02.min.js
-* bootstrap.min.js
+* bootstrap.min.css

-### The plugin already includes the above files via CDN
+### This plugin will include the above files via CDN

 ####How to use the plugin: